 For the safety of your camper, there are a few forms that are required to attend camp.
 Every camper, once enrolled, has an online account and all camper forms must be accessed through this online account.

 To access your account, simply click here.
 After you enter your login information, click on ‘Forms and Documents’ under the Forms Dashboard and there you will see which forms are needed for your camper.
-For the 2022 Season, we are not requiring the Doctors Form.
+For the 2023 Season, we are not requiring the Doctors Form.
 You can find more information about forms here and watch a short video about completing your forms below.

 Sometimes campers and families alike can feel a little nervous about heading to camp.
 You can find resources for first-time campers here and also attend a camper webinar to ask any questions you may have about camp.